How to Align Your Content Strategy with Employee Advocacy Programs

 Employee advocacy programs empower your teams to share your brand’s message, their personal experiences and insights into the brand, transforming them into trusted brand ambassadors.

-Employee advocacy amplifies your content’s reach exponentially and increases its impact, as messages shared by employees typically see a significantly higher engagement rate compared to those shared via corporate channels.
-According to LinkedIn research, employee networks are much larger than a company’s follower base, which means that you’ll be reaching a whole new audience through them and claim visibility on a much larger scale.
+Employee advocacy amplifies your content’s reach exponentially and increases its impact, as employee messages typically see a significantly higher engagement rate than those shared via corporate channels.
+According to LinkedIn research, employee networks are much larger than a company’s follower base, which means you’ll reach a whole new audience through them and claim visibility on a much larger scale.

 Aligning your content strategy to your employee advocacy program

-But how do you ensure that your content strategy not only fits with but actively supports and enhances your employee advocacy efforts?
+But how do you ensure that your content strategy fits with, actively supports, and enhances your employee advocacy efforts?
 Aligning these two strategies helps you create a cohesive narrative that employees can confidently share, thus driving deeper engagement and stronger results from your target audience.

 1. Develop Relevant and Shareable Content